 The Ultimate Classic – A Wood And Glass Combo

 What’s more traditional than wood?
-This classic greenhouse is made up of a wooden frame with a glass structure.
+This classic DIY greenhouse is made up of a wooden frame with a glass structure.
 Wood has insulating properties, so it keeps the greenhouse warmer in winter and cooler in summer.

 Make sure you choose the type of wood you use for your greenhouse very carefully because some can rot very easily.
 Some of the best types of wood for greenhouses include cedar and redwood.
 Alternatively, you could use chemically treated wood.